 Fair value is the most used term when comes to valuing an asset.
 Fair value can be best defined as the value by which an asset changes hands between two parties.
 It is more likely traced with the fair value of a share price.
 On the other hand, the market value of an asset or anything is simply can be defined as the value that the market is made for an asset.

 Fair Value vs Market Value Infographics

-- Market value is not an appropriate method to judge the true value of an asset as market value is highly dependant on the forces of demand and supply which is very fluctuating and is dynamic in nature.
-On the contrary fair value is not dependant on the forces of any demand and supply and is purely dependant on what is the true value of the asset
+- Market value is not an appropriate method to judge the true value of an asset as it is highly dependant on the forces of demand and supply which is very fluctuating and is dynamic in nature.
+On the contrary fair value is not dependant on the forces of any demand and supply and is purely dependant on what is the true value of the asset.

 - Another major difference is that the fair value of an asset is always adjusted for an impairment which is due to the asset in order to arrive at the true value of the asset.
 On the other hand market value is the value which is simply determined by the two parties when they meet and after negotiation, they arrive at a deal price which is not always logically driven and are often irrational in nature